NZXT Function Elite MiniTKL

 Is the NZXT Function Elite MiniTKL good for competitive gaming?

 Yes.
-Reviewers repeatedly connect the Hall-effect switches, adjustable actuation, Rapid Trigger, Snap Overrides, and 8K polling to fast and responsive gaming performance.
+Reviewers repeatedly praised its Hall-effect switches, Rapid Trigger, Snap Overrides, adjustable actuation, and 8,000Hz polling for fast competitive inputs.

 Video Reviews